jade-hpc-gpu/docs/jade/connecting.rst

    :width: 50%
    :align: center

-Click *Start local terminal* and if you see something like the following then please continue to :ref:`ssh`.
+Click *Start local terminal* and if you see something like the following then please continue to :ref:`ssh-connection`.

 .. image:: /images/mobaxterm-terminal.png
    :width: 50%